mseri/blog/content/posts/59-running-llms-locally-with-ollama.md

 The easiest way to install it, is to [head to the website](https://ollama.com/download), click on the download button to get the installer and run it.

 Once installed, you can start using Ollama right away.
-Here's how to run the `gemma2:2b` model that was cumbersome to use in my other post:
+Here's how to run the `gemma2:2b` model, in my experience one of the best small models:

 ```bash
 ollama run gemma2:2b